-For more information about concepts and how they are used in projects, see the Flare online Help.
+For more information about concepts and how they are used in projects, see the Help system.

 How to View Topics Without Concepts

 - 1. Open a project. - 2.
 Do one of the following: - Ribbon Select Analysis > More Reports > Topics Without Concepts. - Summary Window Pane Double-click the row that mentions topics without concepts.